 We've all got at least one mobile phone each, right?
 We've probably got about three or four nowadays, and that counts giving your old Nokia 3310 to your Mum a few years ago.

-Well, this is where we make it easy: we've played with nearly every device on the market and have found the ten best you can spend your money on.
+This is where we make it easy: we thoroughly test hundreds of top smartphones and have found the ten best you can spend your money on.
 It needs to be good, after all, given it will reside in your pocket for the next two years.

-We're deep into 2014 now, and with the iPhone 6 and iPhone 6 Plus here to challenge the heads of state in the smartphone world - namely the Sony Xperia Z2, the LG G3 and the HTC One M8 - we've got a real royal rumble at the top, looking at the best on the market and adding in such unknown gems as the OnePlus One.
+We're just beginning 2015, and with the iPhone 6 and Apple iPhone 6 Plus here to challenge the heads of state in the smartphone world - namely the Sony Xperia Z3 the LG G3 and the HTC One M8 - we've got a real royal rumble at the top, looking at the best on the market and adding in such unknown gems as the OnePlus One.

 If that still doesn't help, well, there's always our extensive mobile phone reviews pages as well - or check out our personally crafted smartphone buyer's guide:

 Here are our rankings for the best mobile phones around, currently available in the UK.

 You've probably never heard of OnePlus... but if you have, you'll know why this unknown brand is suddenly sitting in our list of best smartphones in the world.

 The reason is simple: it's a phone that has all the power, specs and functionality of the top dogs, adds in super-customisable software and does it at nearly half the price.
 We're talking big savings on cost (£229 for the 16GB version and £269 for the 64GB variant) without much in the way of compromise.